vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ![image](/assets/2025-06-05/090.png)

+There are different steps if you want to [form the XML with complex function modules](https://community.sap.com/t5/technology-blog-posts-by-sap/cloud-integration-creating-xml-structure-for-remote-function-call-rfc-that/ba-p/13559556).

 ### Make the RFC call

-The RFC call is sent with a request reply step.
+We send the RFC call with a request reply step.
 The only thing we need to configure is the name of the destination (see above).
 The payload and the name of the function module to call is defined in the XML.

 ![image](/assets/2025-06-05/100.png)